Table of Contents[Hide][Show]

 When that happened I reached out to friends at church to purchase and all was well.

 You can always go on a baking kick and freeze your treats that use a lot of eggs.
-Lemon bars are my favorite or banana bread to use up some eggs!
+Lemon bars or banana bread are my favorite to use up some eggs!

 If you are new to starting with chickens you need this amazing backyard chicken planner!